newville/pyshortcuts/README.md

 ~> pyshortcut --bootstrap
 ```

-will create a desktop shortcut with a ladder as the icon that launches the pyshortcut GUI.
+will create a desktop shortcut with an icon of a ladder that will launch
+the pyshortcut GUI.
 This essentially runs

 ```python